digitalrebar/provision/doc/quickstart.rst

 Please make sure your environment doesn't have any conflicts or issues that might cause PXE booting to fail.
 Some things to note:

   * only one DHCP server on a local subnet
-  * if your DRP Endpoint is "straddling" multiple networks - make sure you have routing set up correctly, or specify the ``--static-ip=`` start up option correctly
   * your Machines should be set to PXE boot the correct NIC (on the correct provisioning network interface)
   * if you customize Reservations - you must also add all of the correct PXE boot options (see :ref:`rs_create_reservation` )
   * you need the network information for the subnet that your target Machines will be on